ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ## Step one: Update the {{site.data.keyword.blockchainfull_notm}} operator
 {: #install-fixpack-operator}

 You can start applying the Fix Pack to your network by updating the {{site.data.keyword.blockchainfull_notm}} operator.
 Log in to your cluster by using the kubectl CLI.
 You will need to provide the name of the Kubernetes namespace that you created to deploy your {{site.data.keyword.blockchainfull_notm}} network.
 If you deployed your network on Kubernetes or on  {{site.data.keyword.cloud_notm}} Private, you can use the `kubectl get namespace` command to find the name of your namespace.
-If you deployed the platform on the OpenShift Container Platform, you can find the name of your of your OpenShift project using the `oc get project` command.
+If you deployed the platform on the OpenShift Container Platform, log in to your cluster using the oc Cli.
+You can find the name of your of your OpenShift project using the `oc get project` command.
 Use the project name as the value for `<namespace>`.

 Run the following command to download the operator deployment spec to your local file system.
 The default name of the operator deployment is `ibp-operator`.
 If changed the name during the deployment process, you can use the `kubectl get deployment -n <namespace>` command to get the name of the deployments on your namespace.
 Replace `<namespace>` with the name of your namespace or OpenShift project:
 ```